nichoth/redux-demo/README.md

 Had to add the file `babel.config.json`, which seems to have replaced `.babelrc`.
 The CLI options for a babelify transform don't seem to work.
 Not sure why.

+Also got rid of the css import statements, b/c I don't normally use them.
+Still need to find an optimal way of doing css actually.

 ----------------------------------

 # redux demo